anautonell/emasuriano.github.io/src/pages/articles/Graphql/index.md

 As we saw the schema is where we defined the structure for our GraphQL server.
 When we called `makeExecutableSchema` we should send all the Type Definitions (QueryType, ObjectType, MutationType, etc.) of our server and also them respective resolvers.

-Inside `typeDefs` I define:
+Inside `typeDefs` I defined:

-* Gnome: This is the ObjectType to represent the Gnome entity inside the server, it stores all the relevant information for a gnome and will be the object sent to the client.
+* `Gnome`: This is the `ObjectType` to represent the Gnome entity inside the server, it stores all the relevant information for a gnome and will be the object sent to the client.
 * Queries:
-  * allGNomes: recieves the critiera for filtering the gnomes (name and an array of professions) and will return an array of Gnomes.
+  * `allGnomes`: receives the criteria for filtering the gnomes (name and an array of professions) and will return an array of `Gnomes`.
-  * gnome: receives an id (Mandatory field) and returns one Gnome with that Id.
+  * `gnome`: receives an id (Mandatory field) and returns the `Gnome` with that Id.

-In this case I'm defining two Queries one for retrieving all the Gnomes and another for get only one by Id.
-Both of them returns an ObjectType called `Gnome`.

-Each the fields inside the `Gnome` ObjectType are resolved automatically when the key of the object returned by the service matched, except for friends!
-If you take a loook inside the resolver, you'll see that Gnome redefined the function of getting a Gnome friends, this is super useful because we can modified the data that comes from the server in a really easy way.
+Each of the fields inside the `Gnome` ObjectType are resolved automatically when the key of the object returned by the service matched, except for friends!
+If you take a look inside the resolver, you'll see that `Gnome` redefined the function of getting Gnome friends, this is super useful because we can modify the data that comes from the server in a really easy way :smiley:

 ```javascript
 import { makeExecutableSchema } from 'graphql-tools';